 Photo source: Getty Images

-It's hard to believe that it's been over sixty years since the world lost one of its greatest musical talents in a tragic plane crash.
+It's hard to believe that it's been over sixty years since the world lost one of its most extraordinary musical talents in a tragic plane crash.
 Buddy Holly, the "Peggy Sue" hitmaker, was taken from us far too soon, leaving behind an incredible legacy of timeless music that still resonates with fans today.

 Buddy Holly Bio

 Born Charles Hardin Holley in 1936, Buddy Holly grew up in Lubbock, Texas, where he was first introduced to music by his family.
-He began playing the guitar and singing at a young age and quickly developed a passion for creating his own songs.
+He began playing the guitar and singing at a young age and quickly developed a passion for creating his original songs.
 In 1955, Buddy and his band, The Crickets, recorded their first hit single, "That'll Be the Day," which became a chart-topping success.

 The Buddy Holly Difference